prysmaticlabs/documentation/website/docs/install/install-with-script.md

 This is usually an indication that your validator isn't able to communicate with your beacon node, or your beacon node isn't able to connect to your execution node.

 **How long does it take for my validator to be selected to propose a new block?** <br />
-At the time of this writing, a ballpark estimate is **around a week**.
+At the time of this writing, a ballpark estimate is **around every four months** on mainnet.
 Every 12 seconds a new block is proposed, and your validator has a one in [total number of active validators] chance of being chosen, so this duration can vary significantly from one validator to the next.

 <!-- **Can I run a full node and validator client on a Raspberry Pi?** <br />
 TODO